What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 - Where applicable, if your name has changed from those mentioned in the certificate documents by marriage or similar, a certificate to that effect.

-Once you have found a topic and a supervising committee and you are registered in Docfile with the status “candidate”, you can apply for admission to the doctoral studies at the Doctoral Office; please use the appropriate application form (admission application form in the right-hand column) and enter your Docfile reference number here.
+Once you have found a topic and a supervising committee and registered as “applicant” in Docfile, you can apply for admission as a dcotoral candidate at the Doctoral Office; please use the “Application Form” in the right margin of this website and also fill in your Docfile reference number.

-The Doctoral Committee or the person chairing the Doctoral Committee decides on your admission as well as on all other matters relating to doctoral studies.
+The Doctoral Committee shall decide upon your admission as well as on all other matters relating to doctoral studies.

-The Doctoral Committee is supported administratively and organizationally by the Doctoral Office of the HF and is the contact point for all doctoral matters governed by the current Doctoral Regulations.
+The Doctoral Committee is supported administratively and organizationally by the Doctoral Office of the Faculty of Human Sciences and is the contact point for all doctoral matters governed by the current Doctoral Regulations.

 The Doctoral Office will check according to your documents,

-- Application for admission (download form in the right-hand column)
+- Application for admission (download form in the right-hand margin)

-- Supervision agreement (download form in the right-hand column of this website)
+- Supervision agreement (download form in the right-hand margin of this website)

-- Bachelor degree and certificate (officially certified copies)
+- Bachelor's degree and certificate (officially certified copies)

 - Master's degree and certificate (officially certified copies)